Human Trafficking in [Taiwan] [other countries]

 Taiwan has the dubious distinction of being a major importer of women for sexual exploitation, with a recently released report by the U.S. Department of State downgrading Taiwan from "tier one" to "tier two," signaling that the island has not even met the lowest requirements for protecting victims of trafficking.

-For the past 13 years, former journalist Hui-Jung Chi has played a tremendous role at the forefront of social reform and child advocacy in Taiwan.
-Boldly addressing issues such as child prostitution, domestic violence and sexual abuse, Chi’s voice has compelled the government of Taiwan to take action.
+Hui-jung Chi of Taiwan, China, received the $100,000 Kellogg's Child Development Award for her lifetime contributions toward helping children learn and grow.
+Chi, a former journalist, has worked tirelessly for the past 13 years as a child advocate and devotee to social reform in Taiwan.
+Boldly addressing issues such as child prostitution, domestic violence and sexual abuse, Chi's voice has compelled the government of Taiwan to take action.
 As a result, the anti child-prostitution law was passed, helping keep an estimated 13,000 children out of the sex industry since 1992.
-Chi also initiated the revitalization of the Garden of Hope Foundation in 1992, transforming just one shelter into a network of counseling centers, outreach and job programs, short-term emergency shelters, long-term halfway houses and advocacy services.
-She oversaw the development of the Dandelion Treatment Center, where the youngest victims of sexual and domestic abuse can heal through interactive Sandplay Therapy and ultimately lead fulfilling lives.
+Chi also initiated the revitalization of the Garden of Hope Foundation in 1992, transforming one shelter into a network of counseling centers, short-term emergency shelters, and long-term halfway houses that provide outreach and job programs, and advocacy services.
+Chi's work has directly benefited the lives of 100,000 children in Taiwan and has spread to New York City where a Garden of Hope has been established.

 Online auctions the new frontier for human trafficking